AlexanderJuestel/pyheatdemand/joss/paper.md

 Heat demand maps may contain millions of cells.
 Evaluating each cell would not be feasible.
 Therefore, **PyHD** utilizes the rasterstats package [@rasterstats] returning statistical values of the heat demand map for further analysis and results reporting.

 # PyHeatDemand Outlook
 The development and maintenance of **PyHD** will continue in the future.
+This will include adding bottom-up workflows based on building specifics to calculate the heat flow.
 In addition, we welcome contributions of users in the form of questions how to use **PyHD**, bug reports, and feature requests.

 # PyHeatDemand Resources